How Do You Write a Policies and Procedures Manual Template?

-What do you need to include?
-You will need to describe the sequence and interactions of each process arrow.
+What do you need to include in your business process map?
+You will need to describe the sequence and interactions of each process map arrow.
 Notice product design gets requirements from the customer, product decisions from strategy, feedback from quotes & orders and order fulfillment, and also receives support from the support processes.
 Product design also provides prototype products to customers for testing and product manufacturing designs to manufacturing for manufacturing engineering, tooling, and setup.

-For each arrow you need to mention who provides what to whom and when or how often does it happen?
+For each process map arrow you need to mention who provides what to whom and when or how often does it happen?
 What records, reports and forms are used?
-Are there schedules to follow, metrics to achieve, or standards that must be followed?
-Your procedures describe this critical business information.
+Are there schedules to follow, Key Performance Metrics (KPIs) to achieve, or standards that must be followed?
+Your procedures need to describe this critical business information.

-You will want to standardize your Policies and Procedures Manual so that each procedure looks similar to all the others.
-Using a Standard Operating Procedure Template, you will be able to communicate to everyone the procedure format you want to use to standardize your procedures.
+You will want to standardize your Policies and Procedures Manual Template so that each procedure looks similar to all the others.
+Using a Standard Operating Procedures, you will be able to communicate to everyone the procedure format you want to use to standardize your procedures.

 Put together your Policies and Procedures Manual using a logical flow or order to your procedures.
 Start the operations manual with your process map.
 List your procedures that explain each business process.
 Include each individual procedure with references to each record or form needed.